All Functional Medicine Locations

 East Baldwin is a rural community with limited health care options nearby.
 If you have been struggling with symptoms that your conventional doctor cannot explain, functional medicine takes a different approach.
 We test deeper, spend more time with you, and focus on finding what is actually causing your health issues.

-At Med Matrix, your first visit includes a 100-biomarker blood panel, body composition scan, and a full-hour provider consultation.
+At Med Matrix, your first visit includes an 80-biomarker blood panel, body composition scan, and a full-hour provider consultation.
 Patients from East Baldwin, West Baldwin, Standish, and Steep Falls visit us regularly.

 Everything Under One Roof